Wicked Wanda: Wanda Von Kreesus

 She also travelled through time, courtesy of a time machine, visiting France during the French Revolution, England during the signing of Magna Carta, and Germany during World War II, before briefly visiting the future and returning to the present.
-While in later parts of the series, she would have a handful of male 'toys' whom she would use and abuse until they died of exhaustion, her sexual preference was almost exclusively for women.
+In later parts of the series, she would have a handful of male 'toys' whom she would use and abuse until they died of exhaustion, but her sexual preference was almost exclusively for women.

 Candyfloss

 Candyfloss is a 16-year-old blonde nymphet was originally sent as a "present" to Wanda's father, but his daughter claimed her as her own.
 Wanda encouraged her father to chase Candyfloss, resulting in his death from exhaustion and enabling Wanda to claim her inheritance.

-Wanda often called her “Pusscake”, while Candyfloss’ nickname for Wanda was “Boo’ful”.
+Wanda often called her "Pusscake", while Candyfloss' nickname for Wanda was "Boo'ful".
 The term "candyfloss" is the common UK name for "cotton candy".
 Candyfloss was apparently pansexual, having sex with anyone who came her way, much to Wanda's annoyance.

 Automobiles

 Wanda drove a Supo Delecto Peniso Flagrante sports car, which, as its name implies, resembled a phallus and was capable of attaining a top speed of 160 miles per hour.
-The license plate bore the alphanumeric designation “FKU2”.
+The license plate bore the alphanumeric designation "FKU2".
 Sometimes, her auxiliary automobile, a Rolls-Royce station wagon, followed.

 Puss International Force

-Throughout her adventures, Wanda was also assisted by her elite army of “butch-dikes”, the Puss International Force, or PIF, the commander of which was General German Grrrr.
-(A play on renowned feminist Germaine Greer; "German" was her forename, not her nationality; the precise number of R's in her last name tended to vary from one month to the next.)
+Throughout her adventures, Wanda was also assisted by her elite army of "butch-dikes", the Puss International Force, or PIF, the commander of which was General German Grrrr, which is a play on renowned feminist Germaine Greer.

 Homer Sapiens and J. Hoover Grud

-A “resident egghead”, Homer Sapiens, and the Neanderthal-like “chief jailer” and master torturer J. Hoover Grud (a reference to FBI founder J. Edgar Hoover) provided the brains and muscle needed to support Wanda's many adventures.
+A "resident egghead", Homer Sapiens, and the Neanderthal-like "chief jailer" and master torturer J. Hoover Grud (a reference to FBI founder J. Edgar Hoover) provided the brains and muscle needed to support Wanda's many adventures.
 Although Grud looked like a caveman, he was a sensitive intellectual who expressed his aspirations only to himself, never to others.

 Sapiens was a mad scientist and former Nazi collaborator.
 Wanda called him "Eggbonce" ("bonce" is slang for head).
 Sapiens was a sadism masochist who enjoyed nothing better but a beating from Wanda, either as a reward or as a punishment, so either way he won.